RicAuc/Schlogl_model/README.md

 # PNPRO Variants Documentation

-Below is a summary of each `.PNPRO` model in the `net/` directory.
+Below is a summary of each `.PNPRO` model in the `net` directory.
 For each variant, we list its purpose, network topology, and how kinetics parameters are specified.

 ---